binghamohana/relayr-photon/README.md

 `python -m SimpleHTTPServer 8000`

-The example should now be available in: http://localhost:8000
+The example should now be available in: http://localhost:8000 and you should be able to see your new sensor's data.
+Click on any of the "red" "green" and "blue" buttons to send a "{"Color":<Color>}" payload to the photon and change its RGB LED's color.
+Have fun ;)!

 ## Debugging